Augmented Reality is more than Virtual Reality

 Fig. 15: Beam spread of the coaxial spherical display at center (left) and with the eye camera turned right 20° around the pupil position, assessing the eye peripheral resolution (right).
 Squares of 1arcmin x 1arcmin are overlaid for comparison.
 The grid lines displayed are originally <1arcmin wide.

-An effect occuring with this display type is a faint reflection from the user's eye and skin appearing in the mirror.
-This image appears very blurred and enlarged, with the pupil always following the center of view.
+We should note that an effect generally occuring with the on-axis display configuration is a faint reflection from the user's eye and skin appearing in the mirror.
+That image, however, is very blurred and enlarged, with the pupil always following the center of view.
 Given the dark color of the pupil, contrast values should not be greatly affected.
 Moreover, monochromatic light sources (quantum dot enhanced phosphors, e.g.) and narrow-banded mirrors would efficiently suppress this effect.

 The Eyebox

-The Blender model also allows to simulate a shifting of the entire glasses, e.g., when sliding down the user's nose by a few mm, which is a common problem with traditional glasses frames.
-Results indicate that for a retention of close to optimum crispness, the ellipsoidal assembly will tolerate only about 2 mm, while the coaxial spherical assembly can easily abide 5 mm or more (in one direction, which indicates the total exit pupil is rather about 10 mm).
-Resolution in this case will only drop from 1 to about 1.5 arcmin, which is hardly perceivable in practical use.
-Vignetting does not occur.
+The simulation model allows to assess this easily.
+Results indicate that for a retention of close to optimum crispness, the ellipsoidal assembly will tolerate only about 2 mm, while the on-axis spherical assembly can easily abide 5 mm or more (in one direction, which indicates the total eyebox is rather about 10 mm).

-Note that in [6],a display concept was proposed that at a fist glance has similarities to the designs shown here.
-However, an adaptive multi-cell holographic mirror was used, assumed to be absolutely necessary.
+In this context it may be interesting that in [6], a display concept was proposed that at a fist glance appears to have similarities to the spherical design shown here.
+There, however, an adaptive multi-cell holographic mirror was used, and was assumed to be absolutely necessary.
 The main problem might have been that a very small eyebox was assumed for any static mirror.
-Indeed, the large eyebox shown by the simulations presented here came as a big surprise.
+Indeed, the large eyebox revealed by the simulations presented here came as a big surprise.

 A synthesizing method for mirrors for arbitrary display shapes